 Martin Luther King, Jr., in his “Letter from a Birmingham Jail” (April 16, 1963), asserts that segregation, far from being only politically, economically, and sociologically unsound, is also morally wrong insofar as it “distorts the soul and damages the personality.”
-He grounds this remarkable claim in a philosophical theory known as natural law theory.
-In this excerpt he writes:
+He justifies this remarkable claim with reference to natural law.
+Consider this excerpt:

 “I would agree with St. Augustine that “an unjust law is no law at all.”
 Now, what is the difference between the two?
 How does one determine whether a law is just or unjust?
 A just law is a man made code that squares with the moral law or the law of God.
 An unjust law is a code that is out of harmony with the moral law.
 To put it in the terms of St. Thomas Aquinas: An unjust law is a human law that is not rooted in eternal law and natural law.
 Any law that uplifts human personality is just.
 Any law that degrades human personality is unjust.
 All segregation statutes are unjust because segregation distorts the soul and damages the personality.”

 Here we see King appealing to natural law theory to rationally justify his views against segregation.
 Rather than appeal to self-evident truths, feelings, habits, or some form of authority, King argues that segregation is immoral because it violates a natural moral law.
 But what is natural law theory?
 And how can we use it to show that segregation, as King says, distorts the soul?
 These are the two questions I want to answer.
 To anticipate, we will see that segregation is immoral insofar as it hinders rather than helps the development of our rational and social nature.